RaileanuVlad/GameRay-AdminFrontend/README.md

 # Frontend

 Online video game shop web app.
 Created using .NET, MSSQL, Angular and Azure.
-Frontend used by clients to purchase video games online.
+Frontend used by admins to maintain the shops stock and view necessary data.
 University project.

 ## Development server